 Skip advert

 Buyers still have a choice of three trim levels: entry-level Active, mid-range Allure, and range-topping GT.
 Every model includes LED head- and daytime running lights, rear parking sensors, a 10-inch central touchscreen with Apple CarPlay and Android Auto, and Peugeot's i-Cockpit dashboard setup.

 As for propulsion, the petrol range is built around the venerable 1.2-litre PureTech three-cylinder engine.
-The basic, non-turbocharged 74bhp version might be ideal for those doing urban driving, while the more potent 99bhp turbocharged version should be able to cope with the odd motorway.
+The basic, non-turbocharged 74bhp version might be ideal for urban driving, while the more potent 99bhp turbocharged version should be able to cope with the odd motorway.

 Advertisement - Article continues below

 If you’re looking into the Peugeot 208, there’s a strong chance that the pure-electric version of the car has piqued your interest.
 The least powerful E-208 offers a range of up to 225 miles from a 50kWh (46.3kWh useable) battery.
-There’s also a larger capacity, 51kWh (48.1kWh usable) battery and more powerful electric motor, in turn boosting the small electric car’s official range to 248 miles.
+There’s also a larger capacity, 51kWh (48.1kWh usable) battery and more powerful electric motor, boosting the small electric car’s official range to 248 miles.

+Skip advert